 which are measured at fair values.
 GAAP comprises mandatory accounting standards as prescribed under Section 133 of the Companies Act, 2013 ('Act') read with Rule 7 of the Companies (Accounts) Rules, 2014,

-classified as current and Non-current as per the Company's normal operating cycle and other criteria set out in Schedule-III to the Companies Act,2013.
+been classified as current and Non-current as per the Company's normal operating cycle and other criteria set out in Schedule-Ill to the Companies Act,2013

 contingent liabilities) and the reported income and expenses during the year.
 Future results could differ due to these estimates and the differences between the actual results and the estimates are recognized in the